 Application dates for career development awards in the HRC's 2018 funding round are now available below.
 Application forms and guidelines for the 2018 funding round will be available closer to the application opening date.
 If you would like a copy of the 2017 forms for guidance, please contact us.

 This advanced post-doctoral fellowship is intended to build New Zealand's future capability to conduct world-class research.
-Up to three outstanding emerging researchers (4–8 years post-PhD) who are committed to a career in health research in New Zealand, or wish to repatriate to New Zealand, are supported.
+The fellowships support outstanding emerging researchers (4–8 years post-PhD) who are committed to a career in health research in New Zealand, or wish to repatriate to New Zealand.
 Up to $500,000 is available over four years.

 Applications are invited from researchers in all disciplines, including public health, biomedical and clinical research.1 June 2017 - 8:00am28 June 2017 - 1:00pm30 June 2017 - 5:00pm